-A Utility Receipts Tax (Form URT-1) is imposed on the taxable receipts from the retail sale of utility services.
+A Utility Receipts Tax (Form URT-1) was imposed on the taxable receipts from the retail sale of utility services, For taxable receipts received after June 30, 2022, the Utility Receipts Tax no longer applies.
+However, a taxpayer subject to Utility Receipts Tax must file a return to report taxable receipts and tax for receipts that the taxpayer received before July 1, 2022.
 Gross receipts are defined as the value received for the retail sale of utility services.
 Utility services subject to tax include: